NordicSemiconductor/IOS-CoreBluetooth-Mock/Documentation.docc/Documentation.md

 ### Advertising

-A mock peripheral may advertise with static data with a fixed advertising interval, using a one-time advertisements or change advertising during the simulation.
+A mock peripheral may advertise with:
+* static data with a fixed advertising interval,
+* *one-time* advertisements (`interval` set to 0),

+Both types of advertisements can be delayed using the `delay` parameter.

 The initial advertising configuration is set up using ``CBMPeripheralSpec/Builder/advertising(advertisementData:withInterval:delay:alsoWhenConnected:)``, which can be called multiple times, if required.

-The advertisement data of each mock peripheral can be changed during the simulation using ``CBMPeripheralSpec/simulateAdvertisementChange(_:)``.
+The advertisement data can be changed during the simulation using ``CBMPeripheralSpec/simulateAdvertisementChange(_:)``.

 ### Connection

 The
-``CBMPeripheralSpec/Builder/connectable(name:services:delegate:connectionInterval:mtu:)``
+``CBMPeripheralSpec/Builder/connectable(name:services:delegate:connectionInterval:mtu:)`` or
+``CBMPeripheralSpec/Builder/connected(name:services:delegate:connectionInterval:mtu:)``
-method allows to specify a ``CBMPeripheralSpecDelegate``.
+methods allows to specify a ``CBMPeripheralSpecDelegate``.
 This object defines the behavior of the mock peripheral, how will it respond to Bluetooth LE requests, a hard reset, etc. The implementation should mimic the behavoir of the real device as much as possible to make the tests reliable.

+To test how the app handles connection interruptions, the mock connection can be terminated using ``CBMPeripheralSpec/simulateReset()``, ``CBMPeripheralSpec/simulateDisconnection(withError:)`` or ``CBMPeripheralSpec/simulateProximityChange(_:)`` with parameter ``CBMProximity/outOfRange``.

+## Simulation

+``CBMPeripheralSpec/simulateConnection()`` - simulates a situation when another app on the iDevice connected to this peripheral.
+The device will stop advertising (unless `advertisingWhenConnected` flag was set) and will be available using ``CBMCentralManager/retrieveConnectedPeripherals(withServices:)``.

+``CBMPeripheralSpec/simulateDisconnection(withError:)`` - simulates a connection error.

+``CBMPeripheralSpec/simulateReset()`` - simulates device hard reset.
+The central will notify delegates 4 seconds (supervision timeout) after the device has been reset.

+``CBMPeripheralSpec/simulateProximityChange(_:)`` - simulates moving the peripheral close or away from the device.

+``CBMPeripheralSpec/simulateValueUpdate(_:for:)`` - simulates sending a notification or indication from the device.
+All subscribed clients will be notified a connection interval later.

+``CBMPeripheralSpec/simulateAdvertisementChange(_:)`` - simulates change of the advertisemet data of the peripheral.
+The peripheral will stop advertising with previous data and start with the new set.

+``CBMPeripheralSpec/simulateCaching()`` - simulates caching the device by the iDevice.
+Caching pairs the device's MAC with a random identifier (UUID).
+A device is also cached whenever it is scanned.
+Caching makes the device available to be retrieved using ``CBMCentralManager/retrievePeripherals(withIdentifiers:)``.

+``CBMPeripheralSpec/simulateMacChange(_:)`` - simulates the device changing its MAC address.
+The iDevice will not contain any cached information about the device, as with the new MAC it is considered to be a new device.

 ### Bluetooth State Changes

-Apart from simulating the behavior of mocked peripherals this library also provides an API to simulate changes in the phone environment.
-Methods like ``CBMCentralManagerMock/simulatePowerOn()`` or ``CBMCentralManagerMock/simulatePowerOff()`` can simulate turning OFF Bluetooth on the phone.
-``CBMCentralManagerMock/simulateFeaturesSupport`` can simulate features supported by the device.
-``CBMCentralManagerMock/simulateAuthorization(_:)`` may be used to test the app when the used does not authorize Bluetooth.
+``CBMCentralManagerMock/simulatePeripherals(_:)`` - creates a simulation with given list of mock peripheral.
+This method should be called when the manager is powered off, or before any central manager was initialized.

+``CBMCentralManagerMock/simulateInitialState(_:)`` - this method should be called before any central manager instance was created.
+It defines the initial state of the mock central manager.
+By default, the manager is powered off.

+``CBMCentralManagerMock/simulatePowerOn()`` - turns on the mock central manager.

+``CBMCentralManagerMock/simulatePowerOff()`` - turns off the mock central manager.
+All scans and connections will be terminated.

+``CBMCentralManagerMock/tearDownSimulation()`` - sets the state of all currently existing central managers to ``CBMManagerState/unknown`` and clears the list of managers and peripherals bringing the mock manager to initial state.

+``CBMCentralManagerMock/simulateStateRestoration`` - this closure will be used when you initiate a central manager with ``CBMCentralManagerOptionRestoreIdentifierKey`` option.
+The map returned will be passed to ``CBMCentralManagerDelegate/centralManager(_:willRestoreState:)-9qavl`` callback in central manager's delegate.

+``CBMCentralManagerMock/simulateFeaturesSupport`` - this closure will be used to emulate Bluetooth features supported by the manager.
+It is available on iOS 13+, tvOS 13+ or watchOS 6+.

+``CBMCentralManagerMock/simulateAuthorization(_:)`` - simulates the current authorization state of a Core Bluetooth manager.
+When any value other than `.allowedAlways` is returned, the ``CBMCentralManager`` will change state to ``CBMManagerState/unauthorized``.

 ## Known limitations